tjcork/n8n-data-manager/readme.md

 **Optional Arguments:**

 *   `--branch <branch>`: GitHub branch to use (defaults to `main`).
+*   `--project <name>`: Project to target when restoring workflows unless a directory explicitly overrides it.
 *   `--dated`: (Backup only) Create a timestamped subdirectory for the backup.
 *   `--environment <mode>`: Control environment backups (`0` disabled, `1` local, `2` remote Git).
 *   `--dry-run`: Simulate the action without making changes.